Npizza/Awesome-Crypto-Reshearch/README.md

 - [Building economies on top of bitcoin: Rootstock (RSK) explained](https://hackernoon.com/second-layer-on-top-of-bitcoin-rootstock-rsk-explained-88ab724222b2)

 ## IPFS protocol
-- [IPFS](https://ipfs.io/) A peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open.
+- [IPFS](https://ipfs.io/) - A peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open.
-- [IPLD](https://ipld.io/) is the data model of the content-addressable web.
+- [IPLD](https://ipld.io/) - is the data model of the content-addressable web.
 It allows us to treat all hash-linked data structures as subsets of a unified information space, unifying all data models that link data with hashes as instances of IPL
+- [proto.school](https://proto.school/#/) - Our self-guided interactive tutorials are designed to introduce you to decentralized web concepts, protocols, and tools.
+Complete code challenges right in your web browser and track your progress as you go.

 ## Awesome Tools for dapps